Kiko Calero

-Enrique Nomar "Kiko" Calero (born January 9, 1975) is a former Major League Baseball relief pitcher.
+Enrique Nomar "Kiko" Calero (born January 9, 1975) is a Puerto Rican former Major League Baseball relief pitcher.

 Professional career

 Calero is a graduated from University Gardens High School in Puerto Rico and attended Miami-Dade College Kendall Campus.
 He was drafted by the Detroit Tigers in the 41st round (1142nd overall) of the 1994 Major League Baseball draft, but Calero did not sign with the Tigers.
 Instead he attended St. Thomas University (Florida) and was drafted again in the 1996 Major League Baseball draft, when he was picked in the 27th round (799th overall) by the Kansas City Royals.